Plumsail/workflow-actions-pack-docs/source/index.rst

 ..
-Workflow Actions Pack documentation master file, created by sphinx-quickstart on Tue Apr 12 16:52:35 2016.
+Workflow actions Pack documentation master file, created by sphinx-quickstart on Tue Apr 12 16:52:35 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.